A33 road

 The A33 is a major road in the counties of Berkshire and Hampshire in southern England.
-The road currently runs in three disjoint sections.
+The road currently runs in three disjointed sections.

 Route

 Reading–Basingstoke

 The first stretch of the A33 is a relatively new road, built as the A33 relief road, which starts on the Inner Distribution Road and bypasses most of suburban Reading, servicing the Kennet Island residential development, Madejski Stadium and Green Park Business Park, towards the M4, where it connects at junction 11.
 The first stretch of this road follows the route of the old Coley branch railway, including a passage under the railway era bridge carrying Berkeley Avenue.
 A two-year redevelopment scheme ran from early 2008 until late 2010, widening the northern section of the dual carriageway and significantly expanding and improving the motorway junction.
 The Mereoak Roundabout south of the motorway was replaced with two separate junctions with traffic lights.

 The section south of the M4 is dual carriageway up to the county boundary with Hampshire, where it reverts to single carriageway towards Basingstoke.